Menu

 We believe that choosing lights by watts alone is a recipe for disaster.
 Lumens are a better gauge than watts because lumens are a representation of light, whereas watts are a representation of electricity consumed.

 But if you don’t understand the optic of the light, and what it will do, there’s a high probability that you’re not going to be happy with the results.
-You would be surprised how many times we are asked to fix bad LED Purchases.
+You would be surprised how many times we are asked to fix bad LED Lighting fixtures installations because the wrong solution was installed.

 Takeaway: The biggest thing a lighting plan will provide is proof that the playing field is bright enough and the light is balanced and even across the field.

-2. LED Lights are Powerful Enough to Replace Metal Halide
+2. LED Fixtures are Powerful Enough to Replace Metal Halide

 3. Narrow Beam Optics are the Key to Lighting a Sports Field

 The main difference between standard outdoor lights and stadium lights is the use of narrow beam angles that allow light to be focused on specific areas of a field.
 This is far different from traditional “flood” style lighting, where wide beams of light are used to spread light over a large area.
-For stadium lighting, narrow beams of light from one source illuminate a specific area on the field.
-Each light has a specific job.
-Collectively, all the lights together provide the light levels and light balance to properly illuminate a field.
+For stadium lighting, narrow beams of light from one source illuminate a specific area on the field, providing precise lighting.
+Each LED floodlight has a specific job.
+Collectively, all the light distribution should provide the proper light levels and balance to properly illuminate a field.

-Takeaway: Choosing the right optic for YOUR application is one of the most important decisions.
+Takeaway: Choosing the right optic for your sports lighting fixtures is one of the most important decisions.
 Fortunately, we can make that process easy (read #3 below).

 Nema Beam Spread Classifications